-By Friday, temperatures will begin to rise and we'll see more melting into the weekend.
+By Friday, the storm will move out and temperatures will start to rise!
+We'll see plenty of melting into the weekend.
 Look for partly cloudy skies and highs in the 40s on Friday, low 50s Saturday and low 60s Sunday!

 DENVER WEATHER LINKS: Hourly forecast | Radars | Traffic | Weather Page | 24/7 Weather Stream